 On an evening in 2014, while pursuing her MBA, Merrie was pondering her life choices.
 She was unhappy and demoralized.
 All she wanted to do was turn her life around.
 That was the moment she decided to start her own venture.

 Even though at first BloBar aimed to go slow, that didn’t prevent it from breaking even within the first 9 months of its inception.
-The reason why it clicked with its target audience is because Blobar isn’t just a salon.
+The reason why it clicked with its target audience is that Blobar isn’t just a salon.
 It is a place where women come, socialize and have a great time.
 When it is time for them to leave, BloBar ensures that they are feeling fabulous because of their new hairstyle.

 In a way, BloBar achieved success because it sells more than a quality haircut.
-It takes care of the experience, self esteem and confidence of their consumers.
+It takes care of the experience, self-esteem and confidence of their consumers.

 Natasia Guo (China) – Cofounder & Chief Creative Officer, Yetang

 Yetang is a cool and hip Chinese fashion ecommerce website that sells fashion and lifestyle products designed by relatively lesser known designers.
 The word Yetang translates into ‘wild candy’ and as you can deduce from the name, it is aimed towards the younger, hip generation of China.

 In China, the younger generation is completely in sync with global trends.
 In fact, Chinese people have many ways to buy global products.
 It is the Indie designer products that the Chinese population finds hard to buy.
 When Natasia Guo returned to China from the USA, she wanted to change this.
 She wanted the indie designer products to be as readily available as mainstream products.